THE MISSION

 THE ROUTE

-The voyage will follow the shores of Georgian Bay to the French River, which will then move along the French River to Lake Nipissing.
-From Lake Nipissing, the pilgrimage will proceed along the Mattawa River to the Ottawa River.
-Paddlers will then travel down the Ottawa River to the St. Lawrence River and to their final destination in Montreal on August 15, 2017.
+The voyage followed the shores of Georgian Bay to the French River, then along the French River to Lake Nipissing, then along the Mattawa River to the Ottawa River, then down the Ottawa River to the St. Lawrence River and to Montreal.

 GET INVOLVED